kawaa/RichImportTsv/README.md

 ## About
 RichImportTsv is build on top of ImportTsv and loads data into HBase.
 It enhances the usage of ImportTsv and allows you to load data where records are separated by any separators (not only new line as it is hard-coded in ImportTsv).
-A non-default record speparator can be specified using -Dimporttsv.record.separator=<separator>.
-RichImportTsv internally uses SeparatorInputFormat (can be changed using -Dimporttsv.input.format.class=<input_format_class>).
+A non-default record speparator can be specified using -Dimporttsv.record.separator=separator.
+RichImportTsv internally uses SeparatorInputFormat (can be changed using -Dimporttsv.input.format.class=input_format_class).

 ## Quick Start